goomcoom/vuex-module-maker/readme.md

 ### Template

-A module is created from a **template** object with instructions, state, getters, mutations, actions & modules.
+A module is created from a **template** object with instructions, state, getters, mutations, actions and modules.
 All the properties of the template except for the instructions are added to the module as is – passing a already generated module into the module maker should return an exact replica.
 The module properties that are added from the template's state, getters, mutations, modules properties take precedence over any of the properties generated from instructions,